 Known to American Indians for centuries and named for the strong currents of air that alternately blow in and out of its entrance, Wind Cave was first documented by the Bingham brothers in 1881.
 The cave's winds are related to the difference in atmospheric pressure between the cave and the surface.
 When the atmospheric pressure is higher outside than inside the cave, the air blows in, and vice versa.
 With more than 141 miles of known passageway divided into three different

-U.S. 385 to Wind Cave Visitor Center, Wind Cave National Park, SD, 57747
+U.S. 385 to Wind Cave Visitor Center, Wind Cave National Park, South Dakota, 57747, United States